-Believe it or not, the key to keeping your wedding veil and accessories are to start BEFORE you even wear it!
-Make sure to keep your dress and veil in a protective bag (for example, as shown here
+Believe it or not, the key to keeping your wedding veil and accessories pristine is to start BEFORE you even wear it!
+Make sure to keep your dress and veil in a protective bag.

 You would be amazed by how many brides stain or rip their gown or veil before the big day just by not properly storing it ahead of time.
+The most common scenario I hear about is how a bride's dog or cat decided to "play" with the wedding veil, resulting in a rip in the delicate tulle fabric of the veil that could not be mended.
 Save yourself the headache of last-minute patches or alterations by placing them in a protective case or bag.